jenspapenhagen/cachedhttpclient/README.md

-# cachedhttpclient
+# CachedHTTPSclient

-This is small Quarkus Service for calling an external resource, but caching the response.
+This is small Quarkus Service for calling an external resource over HTTPS, and than caching the response for later use.

 ## Usecase
 Many internal Service are calling an external and/or rate limited service

 ## How to use
-Adding the external resource URL into "baseURL" in the env. https://quarkus.io/guides/config-reference
+Adding the external resource URL into "baseDomain" and "basePath" in the env. https://quarkus.io/guides/config-reference